Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 In addition, ServicePulse also provides a Failed Messages page to assist in examining failed messages and taking certain actions on them.

 ### Failed Messages page

 Both the "Failed Messages" indicator in the Dashboard and the "Failed Messages" link in the navigation bar link to the Failed Messages screen.
 This page is split into various tabs.

 #### Failed message groups tab

 The first tab in the Failed Messages page shows error groups.
-A group is a set of failed messages grouped by a same classification type.
+A group is a set of failed messages grouped according to criteria like, for example, the same exception type.

 This tab shows two lists, described below.

 ##### Last 10 completed retry requests list